4 Easy Steps to Clean Your Battery Terminals

-If you spot corrosion (white build up around the terminal), you can remove it yourself by carefully following the easy steps listed here.
+If you spot corrosion (white build up around the terminal) on your car battery, you can remove it yourself by carefully following the easy steps listed here.

-Step 1: Disconnect the battery - Disconnect the wires from the negative batter post.
-Do not disconnect the positive post first.
-By disconnecting the positive post first, you run the risk of electric shock or burns if your tools come in contact with the exposed post and the metal of the vehicle.
+Step 1: Disconnect the battery – Disconnect the wires from the negative battery post, then disconnect the wires from the positive post.
 Put the wires aside.
+DO NOT disconnect the positive post first.
+If you disconnect the positive post first, you run the risk of electric shock or burns if your tools come in contact with the exposed post and the metal of the vehicle.

 Step 2: Mix a cup of water with a teaspoon of baking soda – Either pour the mixture on the corrosion directly or wet an old rag with the mixture and wipe the corroded area with it.
 The baking soda will dissolve the corrosion quickly and allow you to remove it easily.